Secure-Embedded-Systems/woot2025-GlitchGluck/README.md

 This repository contains the files and results of the experiments in GlitchGlück paper at WOOT 2025.

 ## References
 Z. Liu, D, Shanmugam and P. Schaumont, “GlitchGlück: Enabling Software Vulnerabilities through Guided Hardware Fault Injection”.
+Submitted to WOOT 2025.

 ## Directory Overview